He kupu maioha i tuku ki te Ope Whawhai o te Iwi Māori me to rātou manawanui.

-During World War II Te Rau Aroha was driven and looked after throughout the North African and Italian Campaigns by the legendary canteen keeper Charlie Bennet MBE.
-Charlie, a Pakeha serviceman, was affectionately known by the soldiers as “Charlie Y.M.”
-(The Y.M. coming from the initials YMCA).
 The truck was a gift to the 28th Māori Battalion from children of the Native Schools of New Zealand.
 When the Māori community decided to send their men to war with a special gift, an appeal for funds went around the schools.
 The target was 850 pounds, (about $1700 at the time).
-The response was magnificent.
-In just six months the schools grew vegetables for sale and ran concerts and stalls; children also dug into their moneyboxes.
-The final total was 1000 pounds ($2000 at the time), a lot of money in those days.
+In just six months the target was reached as schools grew vegetables for sale and ran concerts and stalls; children also dug into their moneyboxes.
+The final total raised was 1000 pounds (about $2000 at the time) – a lot of money in those days.

-Once, when Te Rau Aroha was known to be on its way back to the battalion from base, news came that the enemy had cut the supply lines and captured several vehicles carrying materials to the front.
+The soldiers were very protective of Te Rau Aroha and were often concerned for its safety.
+One story of the men waiting for the truck to return back to the battalion from base when news came that the enemy had cut the supply lines and captured several vehicles carrying materials to the front.
 There was gloom over the whole Māori Battalion until their beloved van appeared over the edge of the desert.
-Cheers rose from hundreds of throats as men surged forward to hear about Charlie’s adventures.
+Cheers rose as hundreds men surged forward to hear about Charlie’s adventures.

-Another story relates to the slow withdrawal to the defences of El Alamein.
-Once, Stuka dive-bombers (deadly German planes) attacked from out of the sun and straddled the Māori convoy with bombs.
+Another story demonstrating the men’s love of Charlie Y.M and the truck was during the slow withdrawal to the defences of El Alamein.
+Stuka dive-bombers (deadly German planes) attacked from out of the sun and straddled the Māori Battalion convoy with bombs.
 Several of the trucks caught fire, some men were killed and many more were wounded.
-A bomb landed a few metres away from Te Rau Aroha, shrapnel sprayed its sides and one tyre was punctured.
-The men were as concerned for their canteen truck as for the wounded, and the convoy even waited until the tyre had been changed.
+A bomb landed a few metres away from Te Rau Aroha and shrapnel sprayed its sides with one tyre punctured.
+The men were as concerned for Te Rau Aroha as for their wounded, and the convoy even waited until the tyre had been changed.
 Today the patched shrapnel gashes bear testimony to its exploits.